Founded in 1934, the Dallas Petroleum Club witnessed the city becoming a financial center for the Texas petroleum industry.

-Dallas-based Flournoy’s book, The Lions Among Us: Celebrating 80 Years of The Dallas Petroleum Club describes how the club grew out of 1930s East Texas discoveries that ignited the Texas oil and natural gas industry.
+Dallas-based Flournoy’s The Lions Among Us: Celebrating 80 Years of The Dallas Petroleum Club describes how the club grew out of 1930s East Texas discoveries that ignited the Texas oil and natural gas industry.
 Founded in 1934, the club witnessed the city becoming a financial center for the Texas industry.

 “It’s also a fascinating pictorial history, tracking the evolution of Dallas oil’s social scene since the ‘30s,” said General Manager Paul Parchment.

 Flournoy has been a long-time professor at Southern Methodist University and an award-winning reporter, editor, and contributor for many national and Dallas-based newspapers and magazines.

 Recognized by Northwestern University’s Medill School of Journalism and by the Dallas Press Association for excellence in feature writing, she also received the Junior League of Dallas Community Service Award for investigative reporting.
 Flournoy has degrees from Louisiana State University and SMU.
 The Lions Among Us: Celebrating 80 Years of The Dallas Petroleum Club can be purchased at Dallas Petroleum Club.